 The CAA is implemented through comprehensive air transport agreements that promote the overall economic, trade and tourism relations.
 Negotiations on such a comprehensive agreement may start once the neighbouring country has demonstrated its clear commitment to undertake the obligations related to joining the CAA.

-The EU has concluded such agreements with the Western Balkans (the ECAA Agreement), Georgia, Jordan, Moldova and Morocco.
+The EU has concluded such agreements with the Western Balkans (the ECAA Agreement), Georgia, Israel, Jordan, Moldova and Morocco.

 Common Aviation Area - map [3 MB]